WordPress/WordPress-Coding-Standards/README.md

     git clone git://github.com/x-team/WordPress-Coding-Standards.git $(pear config-get php_dir)/PHP/CodeSniffer/Standards/WordPress

-Normally when working with PEAR, we'd use the pear install command, but github automatically names the files, in a way that think will confuse the pear install command, so we're falling back to git instead.
+Normally when working with PEAR, the `pear install` command is used, but GitHub automatically names the files in a way that will confuse the `pear install`, so we're falling back to git instead.

 Then run the PHP code sniffer commandline tool on a given file, for example `wp-cron.php`.